elide-us/elide-us/ClayEngineOSS/BookV.md

 **The Ethereal Realms - Black and Orange**

 From White came Black and Orange:
- - The First Titan's Study (Death amd Void)
+ - The First Titan's Study (Death and Void)
  - The First Titan's Laboratory (Chaos and Transformation)

 **The Mortal Realms - Green, Yellow, Red, and Blue**